phpdevenezuela/php-the-right-way/_posts/01-02-01-Use-the-Current-Stable-Version.md

 ---
-title:   Use the Current Stable Version (7.0)
+title:   Use la última versión estable (7.0)
 isChild: true
 anchor:  use_the_current_stable_version
 ---